 Daughters of Utah Pioneers

-The Daughters of Utah Pioneers (DUP) are dedicated to preserving and honoring the legacy of the pioneers who settled in Utah.
-Founded in 1901, the International Society Daughters of Utah Pioneers (ISDUP) focuses on historical preservation, education, and community engagement through collecting artifacts, sharing pioneer stories, and maintaining historical sites.
+The Daughters of Utah Pioneers (DUP) are dedicated to preserving and honoring the legacy of the pioneers who settled Utah and the surrounding region.
+Founded in 1901, the International Society Daughters of Utah Pioneers (ISDUP) has spent more than a century focused on historical preservation, education, and community service through the collection of artifacts, the sharing of pioneer stories, and the stewardship of historic sites.

-In 1921, the DUP formed a Company in Washington County.
-Over the years, the Company expanded, leading to a division in 2001 into three separate Companies: Washington, Washington East, and Washington West.
-These Companies encompass a total of 27 local Camps throughout the county, each actively participating in community service, educational programs, and historical preservation.
+In 1921, the DUP organized a Company in Washington County.
+As membership and service efforts grew, the Company expanded and, in 2001, divided into three Companies: Washington, Washington East, and Washington West.
+Today, these Companies include local Camps throughout Washington County, each actively involved in community outreach, educational programs, and historical preservation.

 Washington County DUP Companies